 Solving Rose Iron Deficiencies

-But to truly correct the problem, we need to dig a bit deeper, such as checking the pH in the soil and seeing if there are issues that are causing a locking up of nutrients available in the soil.
+To truly correct the problem, however, we need to dig a bit deeper, such as checking the pH in the soil and seeing if there are issues that are causing a locking up of nutrients available in the soil.
 Having the garden soil tested to get a report on the available nutrients is a good idea.
 Such a test lets us know where the soil’s nutrient capacity stands.
-Usually the testing lab can and will give input as to ways to correct any soil nutrient issues.
+Usually, the testing lab can and will give input as to ways to correct any soil nutrient issues.

 We have a tendency, when noticing problems in our gardens, to jump to an immediate form of treatment.
 Such treatment may help some or it can make things worse.
-Once the soil is tested and we know there is a problem with iron, we can add iron amendments such as Greensand, a good cured garden ready manure, cottonseed meal or ready-to-use products such as Iron-Tone, Dr. Iron or Ironite.
+Once the soil is tested and we know there is a problem with iron, we can add iron amendments such as Greensand, a good, cured garden ready manure, cottonseed meal, or ready-to-use iron amendment products.